cosmos/gaia/docs/docs/resources/service-providers.md

-  start               Run the full node status              Query remote node for status tendermint          Tendermint subcommands testnet             Initialize files for a simapp testnet tx                  Transactions subcommands unsafe-reset-all    Resets the blockchain database, removes address book files, and resets data/priv_validator_state.json to the genesis state validate-genesis    validates the genesis file at the default location or at the location passed as an arg
+  start               Run the full node status              Query remote node for status tendermint          Tendermint subcommands testnet             Initialize files for a gaia testnet tx                  Transactions subcommands unsafe-reset-all    Resets the blockchain database, removes address book files, and resets data/priv_validator_state.json to the genesis state validate-genesis    validates the genesis file at the default location or at the location passed as an arg